Ravenbrook/mps/procedure/review.rst

 it's quite hard to imagine a time without them.
 However, full-on formal reviews or inspections are still relatively rare.

-Formal review is appropriate for the MPS because defects in memory managers, and especially in garbage collectors, are *extremely* expensive to find and fix compared to other software.
+_`.rationale.gc`: Formal review is appropriate for the MPS because defects in memory managers, and especially in garbage collectors, are *extremely* expensive to find and fix compared to other software.

 It's the job of a garbage collector to destroy information by recycling (overwriting) objects and reorganizing memory.
 A subtle